ameba23/metadb-core/README.md

 ## Command line usage

+- `metadb connect [key]` - connect to a network and listen for peers. (leave this open in a separate terminal window)
 - `metadb index <directory>` - index a directory
 - `metadb name <name>` - give yourself a name
 - `metadb bin.js query`  - run a query